Norway in the Eurovision Song Contest 2023

-Norway is set to participate in the Eurovision Song Contest 2023 in Liverpool, United Kingdom, with "Queen of Kings" performed by Alessandra.
+Norway was represented at the Eurovision Song Contest 2023 with the song "Queen of Kings" performed by Alessandra.
 The Norwegian broadcaster Norsk rikskringkasting (NRK) organised the national final Melodi Grand Prix 2023 in order to select the Norwegian entry for the 2023 contest.
 21 entries were selected to compete in the national final, which consists of four shows: three semi-finals and a final.
 Nine entries ultimately qualified to compete in the final on 4 February 2023, and the winner was determined following the combination of votes from ten international jury groups and a public online vote.

+Norway qualified from the first semi-final to compete in the grand final on 13 May, ultimately finishing in fifth place with 268 points, the country's highest placing since 2013.